-3.1.1 Auditor's Reports to Users of Audited Financial Statements

-- 20. The primary output of an audit is an auditor's opinion that provides users with confidence as to the reliability of the audited financial statements.
+- 3.1.1 Auditor's Reports to Users of Audited Financial Statements - 20.
+The primary output of an audit is an auditor's opinion that provides users with confidence as to the reliability of the audited financial statements.
 For the majority of users, the absence of a modified auditor's opinion is an important signal about the reliability of the financial information.
 The value of this signal may be influenced by a number of factors, including the reputation of the audit firm6 that conducted the audit, and an assumption about the effectiveness of the audit process employed. - 21.
 The auditor's report provides an opportunity for the auditor to provide information to give users some insights about the auditor's work and findings and therefore into the quality of the audit performed.
 However, this opportunity is not always taken by auditors and the auditor's report has, over the years, been standardized.
 Other than in circumstances when the auditor's opinion is modified, information is not usually provided about the auditor's work and findings. - 22.
 In addition to expanding the information contained in the auditor's report, its usefulness may also be increased if it contains additional assurance on specific matters as required by law or regulations.
-In some cases, such assurance can be provided without extending the scope of the audit (for example, confirmation that management has provided to the auditor all the
+In some cases, such assurance can be provided without extending the scope of the audit (for example, confirmation that management has provided to the auditor all the information and explanations required).
+In other cases, the scope of the audit needs to be extended (for example, providing assurance on the effectiveness of internal controls over financial reporting).

-The audit firm's reputation is not specifically addressed in the Framework as it is not an element of audit quality but something that may emerge from sustained delivery of quality audits.
+6 The audit firm's reputation is not specifically addressed in the Framework as it is not an element of audit quality but something that may emerge from sustained delivery of quality audits.
 There are a number of factors impacting a firm's reputation including its size, its marketing activities, and the degree to which it may be adversely affected by litigation or regulatory action.